CloudLabsAI-Azure/Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search/exercise3.md

 In this exercise, you will assemble a LangChain agent that can plan, remember, and explain its actions.
 You will configure a structured agent with tool access, integrate memory to support multi-turn dialogue, and instrument callbacks to trace and debug each step of the agent’s reasoning.

+An **AI agent** is a software program designed to act on behalf of a user or another system.
+It can perform tasks, make decisions, or automate processes independently.
+Essentially, it’s like a digital assistant that understands queries, takes actions, and may even learn from interactions to improve over time.
+For example, a chatbot that answers your questions or an AI in an invoice system that finds specific invoices qualifies as an AI agent.

+**Contextual memory** refers to an AI system’s ability to retain and recall information from previous interactions or contexts.
+This capability allows the AI to deliver more personalized and relevant responses by leveraging the history of a conversation or a user’s past behavior.
+For instance, if you ask a chatbot about your invoices and later ask a follow-up question, contextual memory enables it to remember the earlier discussion and respond coherently.

 ## Objectives

 You will be able to complete the following tasks: